 In response to these guidelines, LCT, as a provider of fixed route and demand response service has established the following:

-Means by which passengers and the public in general are informed that individuals with disabilities may request reasonable modification in order to utilize existing fixed route or demand responsive service.
+- This means by which passengers and the public, in general, are informed that individuals with disabilities may request a reasonable modification in order to utilize existing fixed routes or demand responsive service.

 Requests for Reasonable Modification by Passengers